 Over the past two decades there has been continued research into the appropriate base for determining stipends.
 This has resulted in various published reports and serious debate as to the appropriateness of AWE as compared with other measures such as, the CPI, the Labour Price Index and the Wage Cost Index, to name a few.
 However, both Committees are satisfied that in the absence of any other compelling methodology AWE remains the most appropriate benchmark for setting stipends.

-In September 2006, the Standing Committee resolved to continue to use AWE as the stipends benchmark until 2011, at which time it will be reviewed again.
+In September 2006, the Standing Committee resolved to continue to use AWE as the stipends benchmark, with the next review due in 2013.